damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 *The documentation of technical functions, which requires adopting an internal (white box) viewpoint on the product, consists in breaking down the service function into sub-functions.
 The decomposition process is no more solution neutral as it requires to make a decision at every indenture level.
 The functional decomposition requires two modelling approaches: function tree and functional graph.*

  ### **1. Functional tree**

-*What are the top-down decomposition of a service function that helps to simplify the problem to solve?*

 - **Definition:** *The functional tree is a top-down decomposition of function into sub-functions that helps to simplify the problem to solve.*